What is Interslavic?

 - it is an improvised ad hoc language that evolves spontaneously in Inter-Slavic contacts

-- it is a scientific extrapolation of the hypothetic language at the very centre of the Slavic languages
+- it is a scientific interpolation of the hypothetic language at the very centre of the Slavic languages

 - it is a modernised continuation of the common ancestor of the Slavic languages (Proto-Slavic) or its close relative, Old Church Slavonic